tomopfuku/mandos/README.md

         morpholike = mandos.tree_likelihood_calculator.calc_mk_like(sitels,tree,seqs,True)

 Branch length optimization is currently really slow.
 This should improve as I continue the move to Cython and optimize things a bit.
+Branch length optimization is also a difficult task, and so the optimizers don't always converge upon the true global optimum.
+If using this feature for comparative tests, you would be well-advised to do a couple runs and take the best to make sure your likelihood is really as good as it can be (it often isnt!).

 For good measure, here are the arguments: